Frogging-Family/linux-tkg/linux59-rc-tkg/README.md

 **Due to intel_pstate poor performances as of late, I have decided to set it to passive mode to make use of the acpi_cpufreq governors passthrough, keeping full support for turbo frequencies.**

-### PDS, MuQSS and BMQ are not yet available options this revision, and prop Nvidia drivers are not supported
+### PDS, MuQSS and BMQ are not yet available options for this revision
+## Nvidia prop drivers need to be patched (https://github.com/Frogging-Family/nvidia-all can do that automatically for you)

 A custom Linux kernel 5.9 RC with added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.